MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-notifications-developing.md

 ---
-title: "Notifications"
+title: Notifications
-description: Learn how you can generate notifications that will show to the user.
+description: Learn how to use notifications in the development environment to send nonintrusive information to the user interface in Business Central.
 author: SusanneWindfeldPedersen
-ms.date: 04/01/2021
+ms.date: 11/18/2024
 ms.topic: conceptual
 ms.author: solsen
 ms.reviewer: solsen
 ---

-# Notifications
+# Using nonintrusive notifications in the User Interface

-Notifications provide a programmatic way to send non-intrusive information to the User Interface (UI) in the [!INCLUDE[d365fin_web_md](includes/d365fin_web_md.md)].
+Notifications provide a programmatic way to send nonintrusive information to the User Interface (UI) in the [!INCLUDE[d365fin_web_md](includes/d365fin_web_md.md)].
 Notifications differ from messages initiated by the **Message** method.
 Messages are modal, which means users are typically required to address the message and take some form of corrective action before they continue working.
-On the other hand, notifications are non-modal.
-Their purpose is to give users information about a current situation, but do not require any immediate action or block users from continuing with their current task.
+On the other hand, notifications are nonmodal.
+Their purpose is to give users information about a current situation, but don't require any immediate action or block users from continuing with their current task.
 For example, you could have a notification that a customer's credit limit is exceeded.

 ## Notifications in the UI
 In the UI, notifications appear in the **Notification** bar (similar to validation errors) at the top of the page on which a user is currently working.
 The user can then choose to dismiss the notification, which clears it.
 Or, if actions are defined on notification, the user can choose one of the actions.

 * There can be multiple notifications.
 The notifications appear in chronological order from top to bottom.
-* Notifications remain for the duration of the page instance or until the user dismisses them or takes action on them.
+* Notifications remain during the page instance or until the user dismisses them or takes action on them.
-* Notifications that are defined on sub-pages, for example in parts and FactBoxes, appear in the same **Notification** bar.
+* Notifications that are defined on subpages, for example in parts and FactBoxes, appear in the same **Notification** bar.
 * Validation errors on the page will be shown first.

 ## Notifications in the development environment